· articles · 4 min read

 4. Access your mock endpoints like http://localhost:3000/posts or http://localhost:3000/users from here.

-2. You can use templated responses to generate fake data.
+• You need templated responses to generate fake or random data.

 [Top]